Hypoestrogenism: Menopause

 Menopause is usually diagnosed through symptoms of vaginal atrophy, pelvic exams, and taking a comprehensive medical history consisting of last menstruation cycle.
 There is no definitive testing available for determining menopause as the symptom complex is the primary indicator and because the lower levels of estradiol are harder to accurately detect after menopause.
 However, there can be laboratory tests done to differentiate between menopause and other diagnoses.

 Functional hypothalamic amenorrhea

 Functional hypothalamic amenorrhea (FHA) is diagnosed based on findings of amenorrhea lasting three months or more, low serum hormone of gonadotropins and estradiol.
 Since common causes of FHA include exercising too much, eating too little, or being under too much stress, diagnosis of FHA includes assessing for any changes in exercise, weight, and stress.
 In addition, evaluation of amenorrhea includes a history and physical examination, biochemical testing, imaging, and measuring estrogen level.
 Examination of menstrual problems and clinical tests to measure hormones such as serum prolactin, thyroid-stimulating hormone, and follicle-stimulating hormone (FSH) can help rule out other potential causes of amenorrhea.
-These potential conditions include hyperprolactinemia, POI, and polycystic ovary syndrome.
+These potential conditions include hyperprolactinemia, POI, and polyendocrine metabolic ovarian syndrome.